winedia/Dinfo/README.md

 ##### Submit

 Normally you do not need to modify any parameters in the window, just press submit button.
 Note that if your ETH balance is less than estimated transaction fee, the transaction may fail.
+This transaction fee is likely how much you will spend on publishing this message.
+Again, the ETH you spend goes to miners on Ethereum.

 ##### Wait
 After you submit the information, the browser will jump to the "List" page, which shows all of the messages you ever made.
 The "Pending" column means the transaction is being verified by miners on Ethereum.
 You can refresh the page to see whether if it's still pending.
 It may take a few moment (normally several minutes) to let the transaction be accepted by Ethereum.
 Please stay patient.